 Energy: Often, energy costs can be reduced significantly at very little cost.
 Environmental management accounts may help to identify inefficiencies and wasteful practices and, therefore, opportunities for cost savings.

 Transport and Travel: Again, EMA techniques may be used to identify savings in terms of travel and transport of goods and materials.
 At a simple level, a business can invest in more fuel-efficient vehicles.

 Role of EMA in Product/ Process Related Decision Making

 The correct costing of products is a pre-condition for making sound business decisions.
-The accurate product pricing is needed for strategic decisions regarding the volume and choices of products to be produced.
-EMA converts many environmental overhead costs into direct costs and allocate them to the products that are responsible for their incurrence.
+Accurate product pricing is needed for strategic decisions regarding the volume and choices of products to be produced.
+EMA converts many environmental overhead costs into direct costs and allocates them to the products that are responsible for their incurrence.
 The results of improved costing by EMA may include: